DailyDAC

 Investing in Bankruptcy Claims as a Cash Investment

-Bankruptcy claims are a creditor’s right to payment from a debtor.
-A bankruptcy claim can be secured by the debtor’s property or can be unsecured.
-Claims are classified in chapter 11 plans of reorganization according to their relative rights against the debtor.
-The recovery of a given class of claims will depend on the aggregate value of the debtor’s assets remaining after distributions have been made to more senior classes in accordance with the waterfall of distributions in the plan of reorganization.
-A particular claim often will recover a pro-rata percentage of the aggregate distribution to the class in which it sits, with the numerator being its allowed claim amount and the denominator being the sum of all allowed claim amounts in the class.
+Creditors have the right to payment from a debtor, even when they file for bankruptcy.
+A bankruptcy claim can be secured by the debtor’s property or it can be unsecured.
+In chapter 11 plans of reorganization, claims are classified by their relative rights against the debtor.
+The amount recovered by any class of claims will depend on the aggregate value of the debtor’s assets left after payments are made to the senior classes, according to the waterfall of distributions in the plan of reorganization.
+The percentage is calculated by dividing the claim amount by the sum of all allowed claim amounts in the class.

-Because of the uncertainty of the amount of distribution and the time the bankruptcy process will take, many creditors are willing to sell their claims against a debtor to an investor for a cash payment.
-The investor may be interested in purchasing a bankruptcy claim for many reasons.
-The investor may be seeking to purchase several claims in a bankruptcy case to influence the overall restructuring of the company.
-It may be purchasing other debt positions as part of an investment strategy or it may just view the claim in the particular case as a good investment.
-Regardless of the reason, the investor will pay the seller a discounted price for the claim and will take over the creditor’s rights against the debtor and will receive whatever the distribution is on that particular claim.
+Many creditors are willing to sell their claims against a debtor to an investor for a cash payment.
+This is because of the uncertainty of the amount of distribution, along with how long the bankruptcy process will take.
+The investor may be interested in purchasing a bankruptcy claim for a number of reasons.
+An investor may try to influence the overall restructuring of a company by purchasing several bankruptcy claims.
+It may be purchasing other debt positions as part of an investment strategy, or it could just view a claim in a particular case as a good investment.
+Investors will pay a discounted price for a claim to take over the creditor’s rights against a debtor to receive distribution, regardless of the reason.

-In determining whether or not to invest, the investor can estimate the aggregate expected recovery of a bankruptcy claim by calculating the amount of claims with higher priority and the aggregate total of asset value available for paying claims in the class in which a particular claim resides.
-While calculating the aggregate claim recovery is straightforward, purchasers of bankruptcy claims face additional risks, that make it difficult to reliably estimate a specific claim’s actual recoveries.
-The three critical risks that should figure in an investor’s analysis of a bankruptcy claim are:
+To determine whether to invest, an investor can estimate the expected recovery from a claim by calculating the amount of claims with higher priority, and the total asset value available for paying claims in the class where a particular claim resides.

-A misjudgment or misfortune with respect to any one of these can wholly undermine an otherwise sound investment decision.
+A misjudgment or misfortune tied to any one of these risks can undermine the entire “sound investment decision.”

-By contrast, in the Visteon bankruptcy cases, where the debtor’s collective enterprise valuation was revisited multiple times, estimations of recoveries for holders of unsecured claims rose from zero to about 50%.
+In the Visteon bankruptcy cases, the debtor’s collective enterprise valuation was revisited multiple times.
+Estimations of recoveries for holders of unsecured claims rose from 0 to about 50%.
 Similarly, early in the Lehman Brothers chapter 11 cases, claims against the Lehman debtors were trading in the single digits.
-Ultimately the disclosure statements approved in the cases estimated recoveries to fall between close to 20% and the high 20’s (depending, in part, on the particular debtor and the precise classification) – with some claims even ‘double-dipping’ for recoveries against multiple debtors for the same claim.[ii]
+Ultimately, the disclosure statements estimated recoveries to fall between close to 20% and the high 20s in the cases, depending in part on the particular debtor and their precise classification.
+Some claims even ‘double-dipped’ for recoveries against debtors for the same claims.2

-How can a class of claims receive less favorable treatment than anticipated, when the plan sets the terms of the treatment?
-In the Charter Communications bankruptcy cases — a large corporate case with a multi-level corporate and capital structure – the recoveries for holders of certain senior claims against certain affiliate debtors were arguably diminished because the court applied a valuation of the total enterprise (rather than of each affiliate debtor separately) in the context of confirmation.
+In the Charter Communications bankruptcy cases (a large corporate case with a multi-level corporate and capital structure) the recoveries for holders of certain senior claims against certain affiliate debtors may have been reduced.
+This was due to the court applying a valuation of the total enterprise instead of each affiliate debtor separately in the context of confirmation.

 Notional Amount Risk – Is Your Claim Amount Valid?